by Paul Smitherman

 1. Citrix is for everyone

 Citrix is not the right solution for every user, for example if your user is on the move with intermittent or poor connectivity, then it’s no surprise your Citrix is performing poorly.
-Citrix is network connection dependant.
+Citrix is network connection dependent.

 2. Citrix will save me money